Samuel-Menear/azure-labs/az-104/lab-01-vnet-peering/README.md

 ## Architecture

 ![Architecture diagram showing app-vnet and hub-vnet connected via peering](diagram.png)
-> **Note:** Deployed to UK South rather than East US as shown —
+> **Note:** Deployed to UK South rather than East US as shown.
-> region selection has no impact on VNet topology or peering behaviour.
+>  Region selection has no impact on VNet topology or peering behaviour.

 ## Resources Deployed